Aslo see FAQ for Players.

 Only Publisher and Titan plans allow for creating surfaces and custom 3D objects.
 Also you can use custom sounds for objects if you have pledged for a designer tier.

 Can I give another person access to my account or sell it to another person?

 No, this is not allowed, and we will suspend such accounts immediately.

 What content can I publish on Tabletopia?

-You may publish any objects or components from the games which you want to run on Tabletopia.
+You may publish any objects or components from the games which you wish to run on Tabletopia.

-Make sure that you use only the content you have rights or permission to publish.
-Please make sure that you are legally eligible to do so.
+Make sure that you use only content you have rights or permission to publish.
+Please make sure that you are legally able to do so.
 We will delete all content which is “pirated” or illegal.

 What do I need to learn to create games?

 - First we recommend playing some existing games to figure out how our game client works.
 Also see Player’s User Guide and FAQ for Players.